 - increased or decreased interest in sex.

-What is the most important information I should know about methyltestosterone (Testred)?
+What is the most important information I should know about methyltestosterone?

-You should not use this medication if you are allergic to methyltestosterone, or have prostate cancer or male breast cancer.
+You should not use methyltestosterone if you are allergic to it, or if you have:

 Methyltestosterone can affect bone growth in boys who are treated for delayed puberty.
 Bone development may need to be checked with x-rays every 6 months during treatment.

 Store at room temperature away from moisture and heat.